 If Kerala is known as ‘God’s Own Country’ then Alleppey is known as the ‘Venice of the East’.
 Alleppey is well known for backwaters and houseboat.
 However, this beautiful destination has such magnificent natural beauty that you would feel like spending rest of your life here.
-There are no words enough to describe the grace and beauty of this place.
+There are no words enough to describe the grace and beauty of Places to visit in Alleppey.
 This is like the heaven on the Earth.

 Alleppey or Alappuzha is also known as the traditional business hub of Kerala and is famous for its backwaters and houseboats .
 Alleppey also has other tourist attractions and points of interest in the form of old temples and religious places.
 Alleppey is a blend of different canals, beaches, paddy fields, temples, churches and different lagoons.

 The serene charm of Alleppey can be visually seen in its backwater cruises.
 These cruises would take you to the local places and would give you perfect picturesque of Alleppey.
 Apart from all the things, the natural flora and fauna, as well as the life on the banks of backwaters out here, is such a delight to watch.

 We have compiled the list of 10 best places to visit in Alleppey.
 These places hold the versatility of Alleppey very beautifully and you are going to have a wonderful experience visiting them.

 1. Marari Beach